StarTrooper08/Fantastic_Dictionary/README.md

 req_data.json  --->You can copy this file from my repository.

-This Fantastic_Dictionary Application is Sequeal of the following Dictionary:
+This Fantastic_Dictionary Application is sequel of the following Dictionary:

 https://github.com/vasu2411/Interactive_Dictionary